 prefer Uses a particular named plex to satisfy read requests.
-Specify one preferred plex when you set the ${\tt prefer}$ policy.
+Specify one preferred plex when you set the prefer policy.
 If a read request cannot be satisfied by the preferred plex, VxVM applies the plex order in the select policy. round Distributes the non-sequential read operations in "round-robin" fashion across all of the available plexes.
 For example, given three plexes, VxVM switches between each of the three plexes, so that each plex receives one third of the read requests.
 Sequential read operations access only one plex.
-This approach takes advantage of the drive or controller read-ahead caching policies.

-select Chooses a plex based on the characteristics of the plex.
+This approach takes advantage of the drive or controller read-ahead caching policies. select Chooses a plex based on the characteristics of the plex.
 The select policy is the default read policy, unless site consistency is enabled.
 If sites are configured, VxVM internally switches to the siteread policy.
-The ${\tt select}$ policy chooses a plex in the following order: Locally connected striped SSD plexes Locally connected SSD plexes Locally connected striped plexes Locally connected plexes Remotely connected striped SSD plexes Remotely connected SSD plexes If VxVM cannot find a plex with the above characteristics, VxVM uses the round policy. siteread Reads preferentially from plexes at the locally defined site.
+The select policy chooses a plex in the following order: Locally connected striped SSD plexes Locally connected SSD plexes Locally connected striped plexes Locally connected plexes Remotely connected striped SSD plexes Remotely connected SSD plexes If VxVM cannot find a plex with the above characteristics, VxVM uses the round policy.

+siteread Reads preferentially from plexes at the locally defined site.
 This method is the default policy for volumes in disk groups where site consistency is enabled.
-The ${\tt siteread}$ policy chooses a plex in the following order: Local site, locally connected striped SSD plexes Local site, locally connected SSD plexes Local site, locally connected striped plexes Local site, locally connected plexes Local site, remotely connected striped SSD plexes Local site, remotely connected striped plexes Local site, remotely connected striped plexes Local site, remotely connected striped plexes Local site, remotely connected plexes Local site, remotely connected plexes If VxVM cannot find a plex with the above characteristics, VxVM refers to the plex order in the select policy. split Divides the read requests and distributes them across all the available plexes.
+The ${\tt siteread}\ {\tt policy}\ {\tt chooses}\ {\tt a}\ {\tt plex}\ {\tt in}\ {\tt the}\ {\tt following}\ {\tt order}:$ Local site, locally connected striped SSD plexes Local site, locally connected SSD plexes Local site, locally connected striped plexes Local site, locally connected plexes Local site, remotely connected striped SSD plexes Local site, remotely connected SSD plexes Local site, remotely connected striped plexes Local site, remotely connected plexes If VxVM cannot find a plex with the above characteristics, VxVM refers to the plex order in the select policy. split Divides the read requests and distributes them across all the available plexes.